EntrixAU/VibeCodingPlaybook/best-practices.md

 ---

-## 🏠 AI Agent House Rules
+## 🏠 AI Coding Agent House Rules

-A good agent is like a junior dev — needs clear rules.
+A good agent is like a developer in training mode, needs clear rules.
 These house rules ensure AI agents operate safely and effectively within your organization.

 ### Core Principles
 | Rule | Description | Example |